 Sanhedrin 12 – When to Declare a Leap Year

-It may be necessary to proclaim a leap year if the grain is too young by Passover, if the ovens for Passover sacrifices became ruined in the rain, or because the Jews in Diaspora started on their journey to Jerusalem but will not reach it on time; additionally if the sheep and goats will be too young by Passover, or if the doves are too tender.
+It may be necessary to proclaim a leap year if the grain is too young by Passover, if the ovens for Passover sacrifices became ruined in the rain, or because the Jews in the Diaspora started on their journey to Jerusalem but will not reach it on time.
+Additionally, the sheep and goats may be too young by Passover, or the doves may be too tender.

-However, a leap year is never proclaimed before Rosh HaShanah, for if it were, people might forget about it by the time that the Second Adar comes six months later.
-Then they might mistakenly celebrate Passover on the Second Adar and consequently transgress the prohibition of eating leavened bread in the time of real Passover.
+However, a leap year is never proclaimed before Rosh HaShanah, for if it were, people might forget about it by the time the Second Adar comes six months later.
+Then, they might mistakenly celebrate Passover on the Second Adar and consequently transgress the prohibition of eating leavened bread during actual Passover.

 Sanhedrin 11 – Leap Years

 The Jewish year is lunisolar.
-Since twelve lunar months are less than a solar year by eleven days, and since Passover has to be in spring, “Guard the month of young grain to celebrate Passover...”, an extra month is at times inserted.
-The judges who decide when to insert a month need to be appointed on the day before the discussion.
+Since twelve lunar months are less than a solar year by eleven days, and since Passover has to be in spring, "Guard the month of young grain to celebrate Passover..." an extra month is sometimes inserted.
+The judges deciding when to insert a month must be appointed the day before the discussion.

 Rabbi Meir learned from him.
 When a woman came to his academy claiming that one of his students betrothed her through cohabitation, Rabbi Meir was the first to give her a Get (divorce), and then all the students followed suit.